UPOD/smarthomewebgame/README.md

 # smarthomewebgame

 ## Dependencies
- - Frontend (javascript)
+ - Frontend (web, javascript)
-   - jQuery
+   - phaser
-   - game engine ?
+     - Javascript game engine
  - Backend (node.js)
    - socket.io
      - For establishing the websocket connection between the server and a client